aradarbel10/aradarbel10.github.io/blog/complex-are-matrices.md

 ## A small problem of uniqueness
 When we extend the field $$\mathbb{Q}$$ with a root of $$x^2-5$$, we have a choice to make.
 Both roots $$\sqrt{5}$$ and $$-\sqrt{5}$$ are equally reasonable.
 And in fact, choosing the one automatically gives us the other.

 There's a very deep subtlety here: the roots of the polynomial $$x^2-5$$ embody some notion of *symmetry*.
-If you're interested in this symmetry, and happen to be a 19-yaer-old boy dying in the french revolution, I'd point you to the amazing world of [Galois theory](https://en.wikipedia.org/wiki/Galois_theory).
+If you're interested in this symmetry, and happen to be a 19-year-old boy dying in the french revolution, I'd point you to the amazing world of [Galois theory](https://en.wikipedia.org/wiki/Galois_theory).
 For now though let's get back to linear algebra.

 ## Embedding fields in matrices
 Given some field $$\mathbb{F}$$ we can build $$\mathrm{Mat}_n(\mathbb{F})$$, the set of square matrices of size $$n$$ with entries in $$\mathbb{F}$$.
 There's a natural embedding $$\mathbb{F} \hookrightarrow \mathrm{Mat}_n(\mathbb{F})$$ given by $$x \mapsto xI$$.
-In other words, each number in the field is sent to the diagonal matrix where all the entries on the diagonal are that number, and all other matrices are zero.
+In other words, each number in the field is sent to the diagonal matrix where all the entries on the diagonal are that number, and all other entries are zero.

 Notice we can add diagonal matrices and the resulting matrix is still diagonal.
 Same with subtraction, and matrix multiplication.
 Division is a bit harder, because we need to make sure the matrix is invertible.
 But since it's diagonal, that becomes true as well.
 All in all, the embedding from $$\mathbb{F}$$ is in fact a *field homomorphism*; a function preserving the field structure.
 The field we're embedding into is not the set of all matrices, but only the set of those of the form $$xI$$.
 Are there any other subsets of matrices that also admit a field structure?